abdulwasih2003/Gaussian/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

-## Algorithm
+## Algorithm:
 1. Import numpy as np.
 2. Get the values from the user as input.
 3. Use Gaussian elimination method without partial pivoting to solve a matrix.
+4. Find the solution.
-4. Display the result.
+5. Display the result.

 ## Program:
 ~~~